-- Homework – The homework will consist of reading assignments, guided reading questions, Internet assignments, written assignments, vocabulary forums and presidential charts.
+- Homework – The homework will consist of reading assignments, guided reading questions, Internet assignments, written assignments, vocabulary forums, and presidential charts.

 - Notebooks – Students should keep a notebook on material covered in lectures, movies, handouts, etc. Some material will not be found in the textbook.
-Good note taking and organization are necessary skills to be successful in this class.
+Good note-taking and organization are necessary skills to be successful in this class.

 - Research Projects:

-1. Presidential March Madness: You will be assigned an American President and will try to prove that he has made the most significant impact on shaping present day America.
-Through your research you will complete a President chart highlighting the major accomplishments of their time in office.
+1. Presidential March Madness: You will be assigned an American President and will try to prove that he has made the most significant impact on shaping present-day America.
+Through your research, you will complete a President chart highlighting the major accomplishments of their time in office.
 Using your research, you will write a position paper (3-5 typed pages double-spaced) that will tell the story of the life of this historical figure and the events that shaped his legacy.
 You will then become this historical figure for your presentation.
 Each choice will then be paired off in the bracket system.
 You will research your President’s accomplishments and then defend your choice in front of the class (claim, data, warrant outline).
 Afterward, the class will vote on who made the best argument and the winners will move on to the next round, eventually narrowing the field to one champion!
 Like a good coach draws up a new game plan for each opponent, so too must you innovate and dive deeper into your research.

 2. Family Heritage: Understanding our heritage can help us become more aware of our own roots, and our cultural and social identity.
-Our own identities have distinguished us by our personal profile, that is, the genetic and physical characteristics which we inherit from our parents and ancestors.
-That personal identity (who am I?) then leads to “Who are we” - such as an ethnic group, the nation or the faith of which we are members.
+Our own identities have distinguished us by our personal profile, that is, the genetic and physical characteristics that we inherit from our parents and ancestors.
+That personal identity (who am I?) then leads to “Who are we” - such as an ethnic group, the nation, or the faith of which we are members.
 You will research where your family comes from and how that impacts your view of immigration.

 3. Superfight: A game of absurd arguments.
 The players argue and plead their cases about why their fighters would win the fight.
 Once the arguing is done, the table votes for a winner.
 We will be using the vocabulary cards for this activity.